Directing and writing credits:

 Thoughts:

 Finally, after years of clandestine lunches with Pennilyn Lott and other lies by omission, Emily's patience has evaporated.
 A formal announcement hasn't been made but based on their awkward ass behavior, it's obvious that the elder Gilmores are on the outs.
-Lorelai and Rory arrive early to Friday night dinner and Richard is absolutely flummoxed.
+Lorelai and Rory arrive early for Friday night dinner and Richard is absolutely flummoxed.
 He rambles on about ice until Emily shows up, wearing her Burberry cardigan and clutching her handbag.
 At the end of dinner, the girls are escorted out with to-go bags of chocolate and bizarre parting lines.

 As they stand in the driveway, speculating about wtf is going on, Emily rushes out with an armful of dry cleaning and skedaddles.
 Doesn't she see the Jeep parked in the driveway?
 She must be aware that the girls are still around and can clearly see her leaving the house.
 Maybe she's so over it all that she doesn't even give a shit?